Search Course IDs and descriptions for:

 This class offers knowledge and skills to keep fit for life.
 In particular, this class offers a basic understanding of the concepts of alignment, centering, breathing, stabilization, mobilization, and balance.
 Non-impact, whole body conditioning mat exercises based on the work of fitness pioneer Joseph Pilates are designed to develop body awareness, improve posture, enhance muscle recruitment and further the art of muscle relaxation.
 The mat work increases core strength & stabilization, builds muscle tone & a long, lean physique, and improves coordination, balance & flexibility.
 It can be modified to various fitness levels; each student will work at her/his appropriate level.
 Both graded sections and pass/fail sections are offered for this course.

-- The student will describe and categorize Pilate techniques using appropriate terminology in exams and short research or observations reports.
+- Describe and categorize Pilate techniques using appropriate terminology in exams and short research or observations reports.

-- The student will apply the underlying concept of Pilate techniques in the student workout.
+- Apply the underlying concept of Pilate techniques in the student workout.

-- The student will promote knowledge and awareness of the skeletal alignment & body mechanics through intelligent use of the body during the student workouts.
+- Demonstrate proper skeletal alignment & body mechanics through intelligent use of the body during the student workouts.

-- The student will increase strength, coordination, flexibility and range of motion as measured by student self-assessments.
+- Increase strength, coordination, flexibility and range of motion as measured by student self-assessments.